sorainnosia/scrappermin/release/readme.txt

 Scripts folder must be at the level of the executable.

 To test
->ScrapperMin.exe DownloadFile.txt
+> ScrapperMin.exe DownloadFile.txt

 To run on linux having amd64 processor architecture
-$ chmod +x ScrapperMinLinux64
+> chmod +x ScrapperMinLinux64
-$ ./ScrapperMinLinux64 DownloadFile.txt
+> ./ScrapperMinLinux64 DownloadFile.txt

 Note : in Linux/Mac both the executable and the scripts name is case sensitive